ybxiang05/chinatown_stories_11ty/content/interviews/michael-tan.md

 **M:** When my family lived in Chinatown, we would hear the Hon Hsing Athletics Club practice drumming on the floor above us.
 As far as noisy neighbours go, they were probably the worst, but as a kid, I thought it was amazing.
 My sisters still tell me about how I would throw a blanket over myself and pretend to lion dance.
 My family moved to Surrey soon after, and when I was old enough to take the skytrain, I’d attend lion dance and kung fu classes at Chau Luen.
 When I was going to university, I started to notice there were fewer people interested.
 Maybe it wasn’t considered cool at the time, but our group is very passionate about it.

-## I joke about it being Chinese guilt.
+<blockquote>I joke about it being Chinese guilt.
 No one else is around to do this, so you feel this responsibility to keep it going.
 Even my parents don’t always understand why we keep going.
-But if we don’t do it, who else is going to do it?
+But if we don’t do it, who else is going to do it?</blockquote>

 I feel a responsibility to not only be a practitioner but to teach and promote it to the next generation.